oddbird/oddsite/content/2017/12/12/introducing-herman.rst

-We'll keep providing our own tutorials and demos based on the questions we hear most, but we'd also love to list any of your
+We'll keep providing our own tutorials and demos based on the questions we hear most, but we'd also love to list any style guides or pattern librariea you build with Herman, or any `tutorials`_ you've written.
-`sites built with Herman`_,
-or any `tutorials`_ you've written.

 We're always excited to collaborate,